pkefal/documentation-drop/app-service-api-java-api-app.md

 	![][api-app-enable-java]

-This will create a webapps/ folder in your site's root.
-This folder contains all the .war files for your applications.
+This will **enable the Java runtime** on your API App and create a **webapps/** folder in your site's root.
+This folder will contain all the .war files of your applications.

 ## Download and inspect code for a Java API app

 In this section, you'll download and take a look at the code provided as part of the JavaAPIApp sample.

-1. Download the code in [this GitHub repository](http://go.microsoft.com/fwlink/?LinkID=534023&clcid=0x409).
+1. Download the code in [this GitHub repository](https://github.com/pkefal/JavaAPIApp).
 You can either clone the repository or click **Download Zip** to download it as a .zip file.
 If you download the .zip file, unzip it in your local disk.

 2. Navigate to the folder were you unzipped the sample.